-Spending time with friends has a lot of benefits for your relationship with them and for you.
-Being in love and having a partner is one beautiful thing.
-But having a good group of friends also has an undeniably great impact on your life and everyday activities.
+Spending time with friends has a lot of benefits.
+Being in love and having a partner is a beautiful thing.
+But having a good group of friends also has an undeniably great impact on your life and sense of well-being.

 When we get into new relationships, we often forget to make time for friends.
 However, we should remember and continue to cherish the role of friends in our life.
-Having beers, play boardgames or simply calling them up after a long day, your life is better with friends around you.
+Having beers, playing board games or simply calling them up after a long day, your life is better with friends around you.

 Spending Time With Friends Is Vital

 We have all done it.
-We met the sweetest person ever and spent every waking hour with that person.
-In the process of building a romantic relationship, cancelling plans after plans with our buddies is something we are all guilty of.
-Sure, a romantic endeavor requires time and dedication but to make time for friends is vital to maintaining a healthy mind space.
+We met the sweetest person ever and spent every waking hour with them.
+In the process of building a romantic relationship, canceling plans after plans with our buddies is something we are all guilty of.
+Sure, a romantic endeavor requires time and dedication but it is equally vital to make time for friends for maintaining a healthy mind space.

 1. They keep alive the person you were before the relationship

 Getting in a relationship can change the way you are; possibly in a good way.
-But more often than not, in the process of becoming a person your partner will love, we lose the touch of uniqueness in us.
-After a while we are just being the person we are supposed to be for a relationship and not the person we really are.
+But more often than not, in the process of becoming a person our partner will love, we lose the touch of uniqueness in us.
+After a while, we are just being the person we are supposed to be for a relationship and not the person we really are.

 2. Spending time with friends lighten your mood

 Every time Rose has a tough day with work, she invites Chloe out for a drink.
-They have an interesting relationship of finding real friendship online.
+Their relationship is one of the rare examples of finding real friendship online.
 They have been meeting often and Rose usually turns to her when she is having a difficult time.
 The two of them rave and laugh and turn the bar upside down with their charm.
 Chloe makes Rose realize that life is better with friends and nothing can bog her down as long as her best friend is by her side.

 3. You can focus on someone else’s lives